 So let’s look at what you should do.
-Just as Matt Cutts indicated in the video, since the keywords tag isn’t in use, you can take advantage of the description tag which can potentially contain an important keyword.
+Just as Matt Cutts indicates in the video above, since the Keywords tag isn’t in use, you can take advantage of the Description tag which can potentially contain an important keyword.

-SEO Directories, paid guest posts with article blasts linking to them are not completely obsolete.
+SEO Directories, paid guest posts with article blasts linking to them aren’t completely obsolete.

 So what would constitute an alternate approach?

-Some new article spinners that promise amazing quality, will keep popping up over time.
-However, it is very important that SEOs resist the temptation to put out quick and spun content.
+Some new article spinners that promise amazing quality will keep popping up over time.
+However, it’s very important that SEOs resist the temptation to put out quick and spun content.